 Closing a business checklist

 So, why do business owners close up shop?
-Here’s what the SBA found:
+Here are a few reasons:

 Whatever your reason for winding down operations, check out our closing a business checklist for smooth sailing.